oakstreetfalls/oakstreetfalls.github.io/Analysis/USS/USS.md

 # Unmanned Systems Source
 11/7/2016 - 4/17/2017

+$5,500.04

 Forged 15 receipts, from a company that was not a valid vendor, and submitted them for reimbursement in 14 check requests over a period of six months.
-That's roughly one reimbursement every two weeks, $900/month, for total of $5,500.04.
+That's roughly one reimbursement every two weeks with an average of $900 / month.

 Line|Date|Invoice|Amount|Check Date|Check No.
 --:|---|---|--:|---|---